ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 ## Block out your calendar
 As more of your time is required in more areas, its critical to begin blocking out your time (and respecting it).

-One skill that is noq required in this role is (improved) calendar management.
+One skill that is now required in this role is (improved) calendar management.
 At a high level, now is the time to begin blocking out your calendar for deep work time to minimize the interruptions.

 ## A few techniques I have tried